Ericsson/ecaudit/CONTRIBUTING.md

 We're really glad that you want to contribute to ecAudit!

-All kinds of improvements are welcomed.
+All kinds of improvements are welcome.
 Be it bug fixes, improved automation, new features, better documentation or new tests cases.
 We're accepting contributions as Pull Requests on GitHub.
-But before you dig into the code, consider to create a ticket on the [issue tracker](https://github.com/Ericsson/ecaudit/issues) and discuss your improvement with the project maintainers.
+Before you dig into the code, consider to create a ticket on the [issue tracker](https://github.com/Ericsson/ecaudit/issues) and discuss your improvement with the project maintainers.

 Below you'll find a few things to be aware of when you're working with this project.